 For instruments classified in levels 2 and 3, management judgment must be applied to assess the appropriate level of valuation adjustments to reflect counterparty credit quality, the Firm's creditworthiness, market funding rates, liquidity considerations, unobservable parameters, and for portfolios that meet specified criteria, the size of the net open risk position.
 The judgments made are typically affected by the type of product and its specific contractual terms, and the level of liquidity for the product or within the market as a whole.
-In periods of heightened market volatility and uncertainty, as was experienced in the period ended March 31, 2020, judgments are further affected by the wider variation of reasonable valuation estimates, particularly for positions that are less liquid.
+In periods of heightened market volatility and uncertainty judgments are further affected by the wider variation of reasonable valuation estimates, particularly for positions that are less liquid.
 Refer to Note 2 for a further discussion of valuation adjustments applied by the Firm.